 A raid constitutes an attack by five or more players of an outside group on a nation, settlement, or lair.

-All raids require a /modreq filed by the raiding party prior to the raid declaring the number of raiders involved and its leader.
+All raids require a /modreq filed by the raiding party prior to the raid declaring the number of raiders involved, if raid equipment will be used, and the who will be the raid leader.
 It is not required for the ticket to get claimed for the raid to commence.

 Example: “/modreq Total Players: X | Group Leader: X”

 If PvP begins during a raid, it may last up to one hour from the countdown's end.
 After that, the defenders can demand them to leave through in game messages if a moderator is not present.

 Raid cooldowns on the sub-region are dependent on the raid size:

 - 12 players or less: 3 days

 - More than 12 players: 6 hours per additional player, limited to a month.

 Cooldowns may only apply to subregions, not the entirety of the tile (capitals, settlements, vassals).
 Banditry on the roads will not result in a cooldown, as it is not within a sub-region.